 My name is Karine Prescott.
 I have been practising Reflexology for almost 15 years in Bristol and I simply love it!
-I trained at the Bristol School of Holistic Therapist and was awarded a Distinction for both my Diploma in Reflexology and my Certificate in Anatomy and Physiology.
+I trained at the Bristol School of Holistic Therapies and was awarded a Distinction for both my Diploma in Reflexology and my Certificate in Anatomy and Physiology.
 I am qualified and experienced - please go to testimonials to read the views of my clients.

 I have a particular interest in treating clients suffering from stress and I attended numerous further training courses such as "Stress, Wellbeing and Reflexology", "Pain and Mobility Master Class Vertical Reflex Therapy", "Precision Reflexology" and "Maternity Reflexology", as I am always keen to learn new techniques.
 I am a member of the Association of Reflexologists (AoR).

 For many years I was the on-site Reflexologist at Hewlett-Packard in Filton (Bristol), so I am also experienced in providing treatment within the workplace.

 In addition to the above, I have been awarded Indian Head Massage and Reiki qualifications.

 The Treatment Room